riyamhatre/risknet/README.md

 0.0.16: try compiling on base environment (python 3.12, pip 23.2)

 1.0.17: Uploading to PyPi as risknet!
-SUCCESS!! :D
+SUCCESS!! :D"